 What is Natural Selection?

 Note that in addition to the "struggle for resources" (inter- or intraspecific competition) listed above, a change in environmental conditions may mean that some individuals are better adapted to the altered conditions than are others in the population.
-"Inference 1" should therefore read "Not all offspring that are produced survive and reproduce, because of a struggle for resources or inability to cope with changing physical conditions (abiotic factors)".
+"Inference 1" should therefore read "Not all offspring that are produced survive and reproduce, because of a struggle for resources or inability to cope with changing environmental conditions (abiotic factors)".

 Scratchpads developed and conceived by (alphabetical): Ed Baker, Katherine Bouton Alice Heaton Dimitris Koureas, Laurence Livermore, Dave Roberts, Simon Rycroft, Ben Scott, Vince Smith